-It is important to understand the differences of the two types of policies to determine which approach is best suitable for your needs.
+It is important to understand the differences of these two types of policies to determine which approach is best suitable for your needs.

 Traditional Long Term Care Insurance

 With a traditional stand-alone policy, you elect your benefits at the outset:

 Your policy can be custom-tailored to suit your needs.